iiasa/message-ix-models/doc/global/source/message_globiom/energy/transport.rst

    Schematic diagram of the stylized transport sector representation in MESSAGE.

-The demand for international shipping is modeled in a very simple way with a number of different energy carrier options (light and heavy fuel oil, biofuels, natural gas, and hydrogen).
-As discussed in the demand section, the demand for international shipping is coupled to global GDP development with an income elasticity.
+The demand for international shipping is modeled in a simplified way with a number of different energy carrier options (light and heavy fuel oil, biofuels, natural gas, and hydrogen).
+The demand for international shipping is coupled to global GDP development with an income elasticity, but to date no demand response in mitigation scenarios is implemented.

 :numref:`tab-trans` presents the quantitative translation of the the storyline elements of SSP1, SSP2 and SSP3 in terms of electrification rate for transport (Fricko et al., 2016 :cite:`fricko_marker_2016`).